 Making your labor and delivery nurse doesn’t have to be that laborious.

-Just follow the formatting checklist below, and your resume will get an Apgar score of 10 in the first 6 seconds.
+Just follow the formatting checklist below, and your resume will get an Apgar score of 10 in seconds.

 - Make a good-looking resume header and add your contact information.